 - Weight gain due to ’empty calories’ being consumed

-If you are suffering from an alcohol addiction, it can be difficult to know who to turn to for help.
+If you are suffering from alcohol addiction, it can be difficult to know who to turn to for help.
 An addiction can put great strain on your personal finances, relationships with others and your employment situation, and can turn into a cycle of destruction if the problem isn’t addressed.
 At Asana Lodge, we can help you overcome the difficulty of alcohol addiction and reach sobriety for good.
-Set in beautiful, tranquil countryside in Towcester, Northamptonshire, we specialise in a range of alcohol and drug rehabilitation programmes, but also pride ourselves on helping those suffering with mental health issues and eating disorders, which all too often can come hand-in-hand with addiction.
+Set in beautiful, tranquil countryside in Towcester, Northamptonshire, we specialise in a range of alcohol and drug rehabilitation programmes, but also pride ourselves on helping those suffering from mental health issues and eating disorders, which all too often can come hand-in-hand with addiction.

 Do I Have An Alcohol Addiction?

 Before entering rehab for an addiction, it is important to understand your condition’s severity.
 Take the exercise below and answer with a ‘yes’ or ‘no’ as honestly as possible.
 If you like, you can bring a printed version of the below assessment and your answers with you when you enter rehab, as this will give the specialists taking care of you an indication of your needs.

 - Are you related to someone with a history of alcohol addiction or abuse?

 - If you are stressed, do you find that consuming large amounts of alcohol calms your nerves or anxiety?

 - Have you ever been sick frequently as a result of drinking too much alcohol?

 - Have you ever considered or been noticed drinking during socially unacceptable times, such as early in the morning?